What is employer-sponsored health insurance?

 Employer-sponsored health insurance

 Employer-sponsored health insurance is a type of health coverage that employers provide to their employees as part of their benefits package.
-According to KFF1, 60% of Americans had employer-sponsored health insurance as of March 2023.
+A large chunk of the American population relies on this employee benefit.
+KFF's 2025 Employer Health Benefits Survey1 found that employer-sponsored insurance covers 154 million people younger than age 65.

-In most cases, employer-sponsored health insurance refers to health plans that employers provide and often help pay for.
+In most cases, employer-sponsored coverage refers to health plans that employers provide and often help pay for.
 They give employees access to medical care, preventive services, and prescription drug coverage.
+However, employers can also sponsor alternative types of health coverage and health benefits.

 Types of employer-sponsored coverage

 Employers have many choices for health insurance coverage for their employees.
-Below, we'll review some of the most popular options in more detail.
+Let's review some of the most popular options.

 Group health insurance

-A group health insurance plan is a type of health insurance an organization offers to a group of individuals.
+A group health insurance plan is a type of health insurance that an organization offers to a group of individuals.
 This is typically used to cover employees of a company.
-Individuals don't buy group coverage for themselves because a single person doesn't qualify as a group.
+Individuals don't buy group health plans for themselves because a single person doesn't qualify as a group.
 Employers often offer group coverage as part of their employee benefits package.

-KFF's 2024 Employer Health Benefits Survey2 shows that the average annual premiums for employer-sponsored health insurance in 2024 were:
+KFF's 2025 Employer Health Benefits Survey shows that the average annual premiums for employer-sponsored health plans were:

-Some popular network options for group health insurance polices are:
+Some popular network options for group health plans are:

 Employers can also choose a group policy with a low deductible or instead offer a high deductible health plan (HDHP), which is also a health savings account (HSA)-qualified plan.